FelixAburto/Detection-Engineering/README.md

 <img src="https://i.imgur.com/fgSF9pw.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-Now that we have our ESQL query we are now ready to create our detection rule.
+Now that we have our ES|QL query we are now ready to create our detection rule.

 </br>